 - Both BIO 168 and BIO 169 are pre-admission requirements for the Associate Degree Nursing program.
 These courses provide a comprehensive study of the anatomy and physiology of the human body.
 BIO 168 topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, and nervous systems.
 BIO 169 topics include endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems as well as metabolism, nutrition, acid-base balance, and fluid & electrolyte balance.

 Excellent scholarships (Golden LEAF, Elizabeth G. Baker, SECU) and sponsorship opportunities (WIOA) are available for several continuing education courses.
-Scholarships can assist with tuition and could possibly assist with textbooks and other supplies needed, as well as the end of course exams.
+Scholarships can assist with tuition and could possibly assist with textbooks and other supplies needed, as well as the end-of-course exams.
 Madison County residents may be awarded Golden LEAF scholarships even if the course they want to take is on the Asheville Campus.
 As an example, ophthalmic assisting is a growing field with a current need of 3500 ophthalmic medical technicians in the United States and Canada.
 A-B Tech has a nationally accredited Ophthalmic Assisting program to provide training to meet this need.
-The North Carolina median wage for this field is $15.52 an hour or $32,300 annually.
+The average salary for an ophthalmic technician in North Carolina is $36,000 per year.
+Ophthalmic technician salaries in North Carolina can vary between $21,000 to $54,500 and depend on various factors, including skills, experience, employer, bonuses, tips, and more.
 Ophthalmic medical personnel is part of a professional team of eye care providers, supplying vital information to the physician in treating patients with eye disease, vision problems, and surgery.

 With our healthcare classes at A-B Tech Madison, our community is learning new skills to help them improve their lives.
 We are proud to say that your journey in healthcare or higher education begins at A-B Tech.
 Our focus is to meet the needs of the community by offering courses that will help change lives and improve standards of living.
 We believe A-B Tech Madison is the best-kept secret in Madison County!